orbitalchicken/Roadmap/Triaged.md

   - steam has to be exited twice from systray
   - Using Vivaldi (1.15.1147.42 (Stable channel) (64-bit)) I downloaded a picture (jpg) from Facebook to my desktop.
 The download created a file (filename).jpg.crdownload.
 Once the picture was downloaded completely this file remained on my desktop.
 I can select it and check its properties, but I cannot delete it.
 I get an error message saying that the object does not exist. -> could be inotify not working?

+- xplayer: In some videos with subtitles, Xplayer does not show them, even if I select them in the menu.
+It happened to me in a .mkv file, but I do not know if it happens in other types of files.
+In these cases, I use VLC.
+- xplayer: In fullscreen mode, it starts misbehaving after a while.
+Video freezes/goes black, sound is still there.
+Keyboard is lost.
+Mouse pointer moves, but no action can be taken.
+Reset button on box only option.
 - mint-x: no icon when the update manager cannot connect to the server
 - auto-login from installer doesn't work?
 - can't access Google login page from GOA